uryckid/Microbial-Mutual-Information/README.md

 To run this analysis:
 1. Download files into a primary parent directory.
-2. Download data files from 'Project_data' (maintaining directory structure) from corresponding record at Zenodo.org: https://doi.org/10.5281/zenodo.6835083
+2. Download data files from corresponding record at Zenodo.org: https://doi.org/10.5281/zenodo.6835083.
+Organize files into directory structure indicated in the file 'tree.txt.'
 2. Load necessary Python libraries using the file 'requirements.txt' -OR- create a virtual environment with the file 'genohydro_mi.yml.'
 3. First run the script '01_compute_microbial_MI.py'